 But Hello America remains a blot on the band’s copybook.
 Just look at the sleeve.
 It encapsulates a brief moment in time when Def Leppard weren’t waving, they were drowning.

-This was published in Classic Rock issue 84
+This was originally published in Classic Rock issue 84